There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure

 We’re big on celebrations in our house, and that includes the furriest members of our family!
 Roxy’s rescueversary falls in February, and Rico’s is in May.

-I can’t believe it’s been FIVE years since a tiny, bobblehead puppy came into our lives and started us on our journey with dog rescue.
+I can’t believe it’s been SIX years since a tiny, bobblehead puppy came into our lives and started us on our journey with dog rescue.
 She’s so full of love and drama and we can’t imagine our lives without her crazy antics.

 I mean, just look at that cuteness?!
 It’s no wonder why I couldn’t say no when the box of puppies was dropped off in our neighborhood!